doanvanthong/face_recognition_haarcascade/README.md

 # Face-Recognition
 USAGE:

+1. Create an empty folder named images in your working directory.(For First run only) check video on how to.
+Link

-1. RUN preprocessing.py  #when adding a class or person to be recognized
+2. RUN preprocessing.py  #when adding a class or person to be recognized

 	In raspberrypi / linux , click terminal and type: